szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 <button id="toggleJokes">Toggle Jokes</button>
 ```

 Here we have a simple `<button>` element set to an id `toggleJokes`.
-If you save your file, you should now see a basic button on the page above your jokes section.
+If you save your file, you should now see a button on the page above your jokes section.

 You can see that it doesn't look very good at the moment, so why don't we add a bit of styling to make it better?
 Now, we could simply style the button in our CSS file like we did with other elements in the page.
 For example, to make the button orange, with larger white text, a border, some padding, and some margin space around the button to separate it from other elements, we could add the following code to our `style.css` file: